nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * [Command Summary](#command-summary)

 ## About
 Do you have so many tasks to do everyday that you simply cannot keep track of them anymore?
-Don’t you wish there was an easy way to stay on top of your daily tasks without stressing out?
+Donï¿½t you wish there was an easy way to stay on top of your daily tasks without stressing out?

 *Taskle is here to help you with all of that.*

 It is a task management application with a single text box for all your commands.
 Coupled with short and easy to remember commands, managing your tasks has never been this easy.

-Stop waiting and make “Getting Started with Taskle” the last thing on your to-do list now!
+Stop waiting and make ï¿½Getting Started with Taskleï¿½ the last thing on your to-do list now!

 ## Quick Start